 This is the web supplement for the article of the same name in the February 2010 issue of Sky & Telescope.
 The primary purpose of the web supplement is to gather the URLs for the websites referenced in the magazine article into one place, so that you can click on the relevant hyperlinks instead of typing the URLs into your browser.
 See the main article to find out how to interpret the information on these websites and how to get your own stargazing forecast.

-Astroforecast and Skippy Sky have astronomy forecasts for Europe and other parts of the world, including North America.
-These are based on the Global Forecast System, which covers the entire planet and stretches more than a week into the future, but is less detailed and reliable than the model used by the Canadian Meteorological Centre.
+Skippy Sky has astronomy and stargazing forecasts for Europe and other parts of the world, including North America.
+This is based on the Global Forecast System, which covers the entire planet and stretches more than a week into the future, but is less detailed and reliable than the model used by the Canadian Meteorological Centre.